mohit065/rlmon/README.md

 python evaluate.py
 ```

 This will try to find a model with the configuration specified in `evaluate.py`, and if it exists, evaluate its performance.
+A model trained against RandomPlayer Team 1 with agent team also as 1 is already present in the models folder.

 ---